 Yet, he revealed a new book, the Quran, that contradicts the earlier revealed scriptures, the Bible.
-The Bible was written between 1400 BC & 95 AD.
-By 400AD, hundreds of years before Muhammad, the Bible was already widely distributed throughout the known world at that time in multiple languages.
-And yet, Muslims claim that it is the Bible that has been corrupted instead of showing proof that what the Quran claims is true.
+The Bible was written between 1400 BC & AD 95.
+By AD 400, hundreds of years before Muhammad, the Bible was already widely distributed throughout the known world at that time in multiple languages.
+And yet, Muslims claim that it is the Bible that has been corrupted instead of showing proof that what the Quran claims are true.
 Muhammad himself never claimed that the earlier scriptures were corrupted or lost.
 In fact, he affirmed and praised them.

 You cannot judge the Bible based on what the Quran says.
 Rather, you have to judge the Quran based on what the Bible says.
 Since Islam came many centuries after Christianity, Islam has the burden of proof and not Christianity.
 The Bible tests and judges the Quran.
 If the Bible and the Quran contradict each other, the Bible must logically be given first place as the older authority.
 The Quran is the one in error until it proves itself.

 Read more articles like this and learn how to expose lies